Mafyuh/iac/README.md

 This repository contains the IaC ([Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code)) configuration for my homelab.

-My homelab runs two infrastructure stacks: Kubernetes nodes provisioned with Talos Linux, and Proxmox VMs running Docker.
-All VMs are cloned from templates I created with [Packer](https://www.packer.io/).
-My Kubernetes nodes are all defined as code using Talos Linux.
-I have been migrating my Ubuntu VM's over to NixOS, see Nix config [here](https://github.com/Mafyuh/nixos) and going forward all VM's will be NixOS
+My homelab runs two infrastructure stacks: Kubernetes and Proxmox VMs running Docker.
+Legacy VMs are Ubuntu cloned from templates I created with [Packer](https://www.packer.io/), I have been migrating my Ubuntu VM's over to NixOS, see Nix config [here](https://github.com/Mafyuh/nixos) and going forward all VM's will be NixOS.
+My Kubernetes nodes are all defined as code using [Talos Linux](https://www.talos.dev/) with [talhelper](https://github.com/budimanjojo/talhelper).

 Everything is containerized — either managed with Docker Compose or orchestrated through Kubernetes.
 My long-term goal is to move it all to Kubernetes using **[GitOps](https://en.wikipedia.org/wiki/DevOps) practices**, and the migration is ongoing.
 Docker Compose sticks around mainly due to hardware limitations; scaling a homelab Kubernetes cluster means buying alot of hardware.